 Hopefully, you have been working closely with the stakeholders in preparing them for these changes well before the actual migration.
 For most organizations, the “heavy lifting” happens in preparation before the actual migration.
 For large organizations, this could be a slow and daunting process.

-Learn more about why you should be migrating to cloud in 2022 by checking out this blog.
-Also, if you’re interested in learning how Praecipio Consulting maintains a 100% Cloud Migration success rate, you should reach out to us here.
+Learn more about why you should be migrating to cloud by checking out this article.
+Also, if you’re interested in learning how Praecipio maintains a 100% Cloud Migration success rate, you should reach out to us here.